-At all meetings of a Divisional Council, the Divisional President shall preside as chair or, in the Divisional President's absence, the Divisional Deputy President shall preside as chair.
-In the absence of the Divisional President and the Divisional Deputy President at a Divisional Council meeting, the Divisional Council may elect a Divisional Councillor as chair of that meeting.
+At all meetings of a Divisional Council or Branch Council, the Divisional President or Branch President, as applicable, shall preside as chair or, in the Divisional President or Branch President's absence, the Divisional Deputy President or Branch Deputy President, as required, shall preside as chair.
+In the absence of the Divisional President or the Branch President, and the Divisional Deputy President or Branch Deputy President, at a Divisional Council meeting or Branch Council meeting, the Divisional Council or Branch Council may elect a Divisional Councillor or Branch Councillor, as required, as chair of that meeting.

-8.5 Divisional Council resolutions

-(a) A resolution of a Divisional Council is passed if more votes are cast by Divisional Councillors entitled to vote in favour of the resolution than against it.

-- (b) Subject to this By-Law 8.5, each Divisional Councillor present in person has one vote on a matter arising at that Divisional Council meeting. - (c) Subject to By-Law 8.9, in case of an equality of votes on a resolution at a Divisional Council meeting, the chair of that meeting has a casting vote on that resolution in addition to any vote the chair has in his or her capacity as a Divisional Councillor in respect of that resolution, provided that the chair is entitled to vote on the resolution and that a quorum of Divisional Councillors is present and entitled to vote on the resolution.
+- 8.6 Divisional Council and Branch Council resolutions - (a) A resolution of a Divisional Council or Branch Council is passed if more votes are cast by Divisional Councillors or Branch Council, as applicable, entitled to vote in favour of the resolution than against it. - (b) Subject to this By-Law8.6, each Divisional Councillor or Branch Councillor present in person has one vote on a matter arising at that Divisional Council meeting or Branch Council meeting. - (c) Subject to By-Law8.10, in case of an equality of votes on a resolution at a Divisional Council meeting or Branch Council meeting, the chair of that meeting has a casting vote on that resolution in addition to any vote the chair has in his or her capacity as a Divisional Councillor or Branch Councillor, as applicable, in respect of that resolution, provided that the chair is entitled to vote on the resolution and that a quorum of Divisional Councillors or Branch Councillors, as applicable, is present and entitled to vote on the resolution.

-8.6 Valid proceedings
+8.7 Valid proceedings

-- (a) An act at any meeting of a Divisional Council or a committee of a Divisional Council or an act of any person acting as a Divisional Councillor is not invalidated by: - (i) a defect in the appointment or continuance in office of a person as a Divisional Councillor, a member of the committee or of the person so acting; or - (ii) a person so appointed being disqualified or not being entitled to vote, if that circumstance was not known by the Divisional Council, committee or person (as the case may be) when the act was done.
+- (a) An act at any meeting of a Divisional Council or Branch Council, or a committee of a Divisional Council or committee of a Branch Council, or an act of any person acting as a Divisional Councillor or Branch Councillor, is not invalidated by: - (i) a defect in the appointment or continuance in office of a person as a Divisional Councillor or Branch Councillor, as applicable, a member of the committee or of the person so acting; or - (ii) a person so appointed being disqualified or not being entitled to vote, if that circumstance was not known by the Divisional Council, Branch Council, committee or person (as the case may be) when the act was done.